-Uncertainties 11.2
+11.2 Uncertainties

 The uncertainty of the output is estimated by carrying nclassunc classes of particles in the model simulation, and determining the concentration separately for each class (subroutine conccalc.f).
-The standard deviation, calculated from nclassunc concentration estimates and divided by $\sqrt{\text{nclassunc}}$ , is the standard deviation of the mean concentration (subroutine concoutput.f), which is also written to the output files for every grid cell.
+The standard deviation, calculated from nclassunc concentration estimates and divided by $\sqrt{nclassunc}$, is the standard deviation of the mean concentration (subroutine concoutput.f), which is also written to the output files for every grid cell.
 Note that the memory needed for some auxiliary fields increases with nclassunc t and the number of age classes (see below).
+It may, thus, be necessary to reduce nclassunc for runs with large output grids and age spectra calculations or in the backward mode.